yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 ## 2. Store Collections As Maps Whenever Possible

 Ok, so we got the data in a nice flat structure.
-It is a very common practice to incrementally accumulate received data in either Redux store and/or local storage so that we can re-use it later as a cache to improve the performance or for the offline usage.
+It is a very common practice to incrementally accumulate received data so that we can re-use it later as a cache to improve the performance or for the offline usage.

 However, after merging new data to the existing storage, we need to select only relevant data objects for the particular view, not everything we received so far.
 To achieve that, we can store the structure of each JSON document separately, so we can quickly figure out, which data objects were provided within a particular request.
 This structure will contain a list of the data object IDs, which we can use to fetch the data from the storage.